haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “What is this place?” she asked.

-“One o’ th’ kitchen-gardens,” he answered.
+“One of the kitchen-gardens,” he answered.

 “What is that?” said Mary, pointing through the other green door.

 “Another of ’em,” shortly.

-“There’s another on t’other side o’ th’ wall an’ there’s th’ orchard t’other side o’ that.”
+“There’s another on t’other side of the wall and there’s the orchard t’other side of that.”

 “Can I go in them?” asked Mary.

-“If tha’ likes.
+“If you likes.

 But there’s nowt to see.”